alisaifee/coredis/docs/source/compatibility.rst

 CLUSTER LINKS
 *************

-Returns a list of all TCP links to and from peer nodes in cluster
+Returns a list of all TCP links to and from peer nodes.

 - Documentation: `CLUSTER LINKS <https://redis.io/commands/cluster-links>`_
 - Implementation: :meth:`~coredis.Redis.cluster_links`